zoltan-nz/hadoop/nwen-406-zoltan-debre.md

 At the end of this report I describe how I created an up to date portable and standard Docker container for Hadoop and how I use that main container image inside this project.
 It is recommended to run these scripts using Docker container, especially if the environment (Java, Maven, Hadoop) is not available on the host computer.

+(This documentation is available on GitHub in Markdown.
+I recommend using that version, because PDF usually cut the long lines.
+Link: https://github.com/zoltan-nz/hadoop/blob/master/nwen-406-zoltan-debre.md)

 ## PART 0 - Setup Hadoop on MacOS

 Firstly, I setup a development environment on MacOS.